Instructor

 - Generalized Parsing

-- Assignments are worth 30%: there are 12 weekly assignments; each is introduced in the lab session for which you are registered.
-Each assignment is worth 3%; the marks are summed up and capped at 30%.
-That is, if you don't do perfectly on some assignments, you can stil get the full 30% of the assignments.
+- There are 11 weekly assignments; each is introduced in the lab session for which you are registered.
+Each assignment is worth 3%; the marks are summed up and capped at 28%.
+That is, if you don't do perfectly on some assignments, you can stil get the full 28% of the assignments.
 If you MSAF an assignment, you get a 3-day extension.
 Collaboration on assignments is not allowed unless expliclity stated.
 Late submissions are not accepted.

 - Tests: You must take the final exam.
-If you do not take the midterm test, the weight will be shifted to the final exam.
+If you miss the midterm test due to a valid reason (e.g. MSAF), the weight will be shifted to the final exam.
 The tests include programming questions with Jupyter.
 You need to bring a laptop computer that runs a web browser to the tests.

 - The assignments, the midterm test, and the final exam are to be submitted on the JupyterHub server.